Giovanni Gribodo

 Giovanni Gribodo (13 May 1846 - 24 September 1924) was an Italian civil engineer, architect and entomologist.
-As an architect he was part of the Art Nouveau architectural movement known as the Liberty style, while as an entomologist, he was an important contributor to the global knowledge of the insect order Hymenoptera.
+As an architect he was part of the Art Nouveau architectural movement known as the Liberty style.
+As an entomologist, he was an important contributor to the global knowledge of the insect order Hymenoptera, which includes sawflies, wasps, bees, and ants.

 Architectural career

 Gribodo graduated from the Scuola di Applicazione per gli Ingegneri in Turin ("Technical School for Engineers", now the Politecnico di Torino) in 1866 and took up the post of assistant of Practical Geometry and Applied Descriptive Geometry there.
-As an architect he designed a number of buildings and some of these are regarded as some of the best examples of Liberty Style in Turin.
+As an architect he designed a number of buildings, some of which are regarded as some of the best examples of Liberty Style in Turin.
 Many of Gribodo's buildings can be found in the area between the Corso Francia and the Via Cibrario, in the areas of Borgo San Paolo up to edge of the Borgo della Crocetta in Turin.
 He was best known for creating delicate smaller houses frequently in the Via Piffetti and on the hillside in the Art Nouveau style which he interpreted with his own eclectic taste; in Italy this style was known as Stile Liberty, taking its name from the Liberty store in London.
 Some examples include the Casa Masino, famous for featuring a sphinx; Casa Giuliano on Via Gatti; and the 1908 Palzio Pola Pola palace in Via Piffetti, at Via Beaumont.
 As an architect he also published a report on the building style used in the Turin Italian Exposition of 1872.
-He seems to have retired from architecture in 1919 as from then until the end of his life he seems to have been able to spend all his time conducting entomological research.
+He seems to have retired from architecture in 1919 as from then until the end of his life he seems to have spent all his time conducting entomological research.